Consent Ed Project

 Educators play a pivotal role in shaping students’ understanding of consent and preventing sexual violence.
 Through comprehensive training, we equip educators and youth workers with the necessary tools, knowledge, and resources to create a safe learning environment in which to meaningfully engage young people and facilitate sensitive discussions.Get

-Consent Ed comes from strategic partnerships with TUSLA, Galway Rape Crisis, and Pavee Point Traveller and Roma Centre, made possible by generous funding from the European Union and the Department of Justice;
+Consent Ed originated from strategic partnerships with TUSLA, Galway Rape Crisis, and Pavee Point Traveller and Roma Centre with funding from the European Union; Consent Ed currently sits within strategic partnerships between Cuan and GRCC, made possible with generous funding from the Department of Justice and Cuan, DSGBV Agency.